MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 It's nice to work with a backdrop, so let's add this before working on the core objects.

 > [action]
-> Drag *background.png* onto the scene and snap to the center.
-If it does not snap to the center, you can drag the edges of
+> Drag *background.png* (located inside the assets folder) onto the scene and snap to the center.
+If it does not snap to the center, you can resize the image
-> the image until they snap to the edges of the scene.
+> image until it fills the whole scene.
 > Set the *Z Position* to `-1` and set the *Name* to `background`.
 >